Heegaard Floer homology of broken fibrations over the circle: Heegaard diagram for a broken fibration on Y

 \begin{corollary} Let $(Y,f)$ be a fibre bundle with fibre a genus $g>1$ surface and let $\s$ be in $\mathcal{S}(Y | \Sigma_g)$.
 Then, $HF^+(Y, \s) = \f{Z} $ if $\s = \s_0$ where $\s_0$ is the spin$^c$ structure corresponding to vertical tangent bundle and $HF^+(Y,\s)= 0$ otherwise.

 \end{corollary} \emph{Proof.} Since the diagram is weakly admissible, we can let $t=1$ and the result follows from the previous theorem . \QED

-In general, let $\del^+_\rgh$ be the contribution to the Heegaard Floer differential from the holomorphic disks whose domain lies in $\bar{F}$ (i.e. the disks which lie on the right half of our almost admissible Heegaard diagrams), also let $CF^+_\rgh = C_\rgh \ten \Lambda[\f{Z}_{\geq 0}]$, the chain complex associated with the right side of the diagram for the purpose of constructing $HF^+$ theory.
+In general, let $\del^+_\rgh$ be the contribution to the Heegaard Floer differential from the holomorphic disks whose domain lies in $\bar{F}$ (i.e. the disks which lie on the right half of our almost admissible Heegaard diagrams), also we write $CF^+_\rgh = C_\rgh \ten \Lambda[\f{Z}_{\geq 0}]$ for the chain complex associated with the right side of the diagram for the purpose of constructing $HF^+$ theory, that is, the chain complex freely generated over $\Lambda$ by $[\mathbf{x},i]$ where $\mathbf{x} \in C_\rgh$ and $i \in \f{Z}_{\geq 0}$. \begin{corollary} $(CF^+_\rgh,\del^+_\rgh)$ is a chain complex with rank $1$ homology generated by $\x_1$. \end{corollary} \emph{Proof.} This is only a reformulation of the above results. \QED